sylvester-wamaya/social-finance/README.md

 - Added HTML file.
 - Added style.css file.
-- Added header.
-- Added headline section.
+- Added Home HTML page
-- Added Works section
+- Added About HTML page
-- Added About me section
+- Added Event Listeners to the menu.
+- Added dynamic rendering of items to the HTML
-- Added Contact form section
+- Added Theme of the website
 - Added Footer.
 - Added responsivenes css.
-- Added animation
 - Added favicon

 <p align="right">(<a href="#readme-top">back to top</a>)</p>